 - Hipparchus uses Apache Maven as our build tool.
 The sources can also be built using any IDE.
 To build Hipparchus, you can follow the instructions from the building page

-- Be sure to join the users and developers email lists and use them appropriately.
+- Be sure to subscribe to the forum and add the Hipparchus categories you are interested in to the Watched list of categories in your preferences.
+Use the categories appropriately.
 Make any proposals here where the group can comment on them.

 - Setup an account on GitHub and use it to submit pull requests and identify bugs.
 Read the GitHub help.